Vieolo/django-hint/README.md

-Django_hint is module to help you type hint your django project to work with different IDEs.
+`Django_hint` is a module to help you type hint your django project to work with different IDEs.

 ```
 Notice: Python3.6 or later is required for this module